DID you know?

 Sports massage is good for re-educating tense & knotted muscles; restoring balance to the muscular-skeletal system; improving circulation of blood and the lymphatic system; improving joint flexibility and muscle length; removing muscular aches and pains; removing build up of waste products such as lactic acid; breaking down of scar tissue, adhesions and fibrous tissues (knotted muscles) and relaxing the nervous system.

-The Sports Massage is specifically tailored to the individual's needs and can last between 45-75 minutes.
+The Sports Massage is specifically tailored to the individual's needs.

 Physiotherapy is an immensely powerful therapy that utilises many techniques including remedial massage, mobilisations of the spine and other joints, stretches and exercise to relieve pain and restore function after a musculoskeletal injury.
 It is used in acute and subacute stages of injury and for rehabilitation post surgery.
 Treatment may also include Ultrasound therapy, rigid strapping or kinesiology taping.
 It is a highly specialised skill and requires a detailed knowledge of anatomy and physiology to make an accurate diagnosis of the problem, only individuals registrered with the regulatory body, HCPC are physiotherapists